EdJoPaTo/website-stalker/README.md

 Editors are manipulating the content of a webpage to simplify comparing them later on.

-For example: If you are interested in the content of a webpage the `<head>` with changing stylesheets isn't interesting to you.
+For example: If you are interested in the content of a webpage the `<head>` with changing style-sheets isn't interesting to you.
 When keeping it, it will still create diffs which end up being commits.
 This will create noise you're probably just going to ignore.
 That's why editors exist.